Frequently Asked Questions About General Ecology Drinking Water Systems.

 Does this system remove Covid 19?

-General Ecology’s proprietary water purification technology have been independently tested and documented to meet the Environmental Protection Agency (EPA) and World Health Organization (WHO) microbiological standards for drinking water purifiers, which encompass pathogenic cysts, bacteria and viruses.
+General Ecology’s proprietary water purification technology has been independently tested and documented to meet the Environmental Protection Agency (EPA) and World Health Organization (WHO) microbiological standards for drinking water purifiers, covering pathogenic cysts, bacteria, and viruses.

 Customers have been using our systems to protect their health and enhance the quality of their drinking water for over 45 years in residential, commercial, recreational and emergency preparedness situations.

-According to EPA, CDC and WHO guidance, the risk of COVID-19 virus in drinking water is low.
-However, homeowners who are concerned about pathogens such as viruses in drinking water may consider approaches that remove bacteria, viruses, and other pathogens, including certified home treatment devices.1
+According to the EPA, CDC, and WHO guidance, the risk of COVID-19 transmission via drinking water is low.
+However, homeowners concerned about pathogens in drinking water may consider approaches that remove bacteria, viruses, and other contaminants, including certified home treatment devices.1

 General Ecology’s purification systems continue to be an important component in protecting and enhancing the quality of your water for drinking, food and beverage preparation and personal hygiene.